TOILmodular/GHOST_IN_THE_MACHINE/Module Details/Module Details.md

 The fixed knobs are
 - (9) The VCF cutoff frequency control
 - (10) The VCF resonance control
-- (11, 12) The glide controls for 2 identicat separate CV outputs from the sample & hold unit
+- (11, 12) The glide controls for 2 identical separate CV outputs from the S&H unit
 - (13, 14) The delay times for both delay units
 - (15, 16) The wet/dry mix controls for both delay units
-- (17) An attenuator for the VCF output signal before the delay units, which can be used as one volume control for both outputs
+- (17) An attenuator for the VCF output signal before the delay units, which can be used as a kind of one volume control for both outputs.
+However, this will not necessarily always reduce the volume to zero, as it is located before the delay units, so that existing echoes and feedback signals might continue.

-XXXXXXXXX graph tbd XXXXXXXXXXX

 ## Knob Assignment Shuffle Logic
-As mentioned above, the shuffle logic core are 8 CD4052 multiplexer ICs.
+As mentioned above, the shuffle logic core consists of 8 CD4052 multiplexer ICs.
 Each of the 2 groups with knobs to be shuffled make use of 4 of these ICs.

 The logic how the shuffling works with the CD4052 chips might be a bit difficult to follow by just looking at the schematics.
-In a nutshell, with each change, the potentiometer connections for all knobs in one group are swapped in a way, that connections for one potentiometer always stay together during the change.
+In a nutshell, with each change, the potentiometer connections for all knobs in one group are swapped (turned on at one connection point and off at others) in a way, that connections for one potentiometer always stay together during the change.

 The group size of 4 knobs each is chosen, because this limits the need of ICs.
 An extension e.g. to all 8 knobs combined in one group would significantly increase the number of needed multiplexers, let alone the attempt to add all 17 knobs on the front panel.